 Public Access

 The Tree and Public Gardens Commission shall provide public access to any virtual meeting in the same manner as the public would otherwise be entitled if the meeting was to occur in-person.
-Such access must be commensurate with the method in which the meeting is being held.

-Members of the public shall be provided access to the meeting in the same manner in which the meeting is being conducted.
+Such access must be provided in the same manner in which the meeting is being conducted.

 If the meeting and/or hearing is to occur virtually, the Tree and Public Gardens Commission shall maintain a sufficient connection to allow members to be seen and heard clearly at all times.

 When meetings are conducted virtually, the Tree and Public Gardens Commission will ensure that there is an established method to permit public comment, when applicable.
-Any method established by the Tree and Public Gardens Commission shall use electronic equipment that is widely available to the general public.
+Any method established by the Tree and Public Gardens Commission shall use electronic equipment and means that are widely available to the general public.

+When hearings are conducted virtually, the Commission will ensure that there is an established method to converse virtually with witnesses, receive documentary testimony and physical evidence, and to permit public comment, when applicable.

 Member Attendance